 With demanding time commitments for his academic and athletic endeavors, Makiej says managing his schedule has been paramount to his success.

 “As long as you stick to a schedule and keep it consistent, you're able to accomplish a lot more than you initially think you can,” he says.
-“That's been always a big part of my ability to stay on top of doing track and having two majors.”
+“That's always been a big part of my ability to stay on top of doing track and having two majors.”

 Heading into his senior year, Makiej remains motivated to add to his list of accolades.
 His goal is to win the America East indoor track and field high jump championship.
 After that, he plans to return to UMass Lowell for graduate school, go on to law school and eventually work in politics.